crshmk/utils/README.md

 Remove collection items in state by matching key/value or value

-The api is such that you just toss whatever object you have at the state to remove it
+Just toss whatever object you have at the state to remove it

 ```javascript
 const fetchedGuitars = [